310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% endbubble %}

 {% bubble Chiaki %}
-Huh?!
-Why are you saying that?!
-Did you forget all about me during our break?!
+Huh!?
+Why are you saying that!?
+Did you forget all about me during our break!?

 Alright!
 Then I’ll just have to make you remember!
 I’m Morisawa Chiaki!
 I’m in the same Basketball Club as you!